-Supply Chain Challenges: Freight Volume Rising, Driver Availability Shrinking
+Supply Chain Challenges: Freight Volume Rising, Driver Shortage Growing

 The shipping industry plays a critical role in world economics.
 Its immense power stems from its ubiquity–in every sector, you will find shipping and a supply chain.
 An essential component of the shipping industry is trucking, which many companies and industries prefer because of its low cost, refrigeration potential, and fast delivery time.
 Today’s driver shortage is helping to drive transportation costs higher.